Origins and Evolution of Industrial-Organizational Psychology Through History

 • Decision-making

-By optimizing these elements, organizations can enhance employee performance and reduce errors.
+By optimizing these aspects, organizations can improve employee performance and decrease errors.

-Ergonomic improvements often result in decreased absenteeism and workers’ compensation claims.
+Enhancing ergonomic conditions often leads to lower absenteeism and fewer workers’ compensation claims.

 Work-Life Quality and Satisfaction